 For example – The Power Settings tells you about all the power settings, including their descriptions and summary.

 So, you can see that it is pretty much simple to get Basic Computer Information in Browser with PowerShell.
-Well, Microsoft frequently provides such small tools or scripts that is quite helpful for you.
+Well, Microsoft frequently provides such small tools or scripts that are quite helpful for you.
 However, this specific script is great for advanced users who can time and again keep a track on their system.